 Though activated charcoal can have many beneficial uses [link], in beverages it is used to turn cocktails black in color.
 It does not have a significant flavor impact but could have negative impacts on health of people who consume it.
 Alternatives to activated charcoal are mentioned below.

-Outside the US "vegetable carbon black" or "vegetable carbon" or "carbon black" with European food number E153 is approved for food use in the European Union [link] but not in the United States (see below) and [link].
-It appears that E153 may be made from activated charcoal or regular charcoal, but this needs additional verification.
+Outside the US "vegetable carbon black" or "vegetable carbon" or "carbon black" with European food number E153 is approved for food use in the European Union [link] and in Canada [link] but not in the United States (see below) and [link].

 In New York, the Department of Health began issuing orders to discontinue the use of activated charcoal in food and beverages beginning in 2016.
 An article on Eater.com describes the somewhat murky legality as [link]: